WillTheFarmer/apache-logs-to-mysql/.github/README.md

 To minimize data exposure and breach risks create a database USER for Python module with GRANTS to only schema objects and privileges required to execute import processes.
 Replace hostname from `localhost` to hostname of installed database if different. (`mysql_user_and_grants.sql` in repository)
 ### 4. Run Application

 `config.json` has Processes and Observers configured to share folders.

-Some processes look in folders for unprocessed files.
+Some Processes look in folders (data_file_loader.py) for unprocessed files.

 All Observers watch for the arrival of new unprocessed files in a directory path.

 Run `files_watch.py` then add file or files to a configured folder. `main:process_files` will process ONLY the added files.